braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 All users are eligible for lead scoring, so you can add company-specific rules about who to score by selecting which user [segments]({{site.baseurl}}/user_guide/engagement_tools/segments/) to target and applying additional [filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters/).
 For example, you can exclude employees, users who are already customers, and similar.

-![Step 3 of creating a Canvas with options for selecting segments and filters to narrow down the entry audience.][]
+![Step 3 of creating a Canvas with options for selecting segments and filters to narrow down the entry audience.][3]{: style="max-width:80%;"}

 #### Step 3b: Set Canvas re-eligibilty